 Investing in real estate and renting property can be a great means to make money.
-In fact, 96% of people who have invested in real estate believe their decision helped them achieve financial success.
-However, there are a few times when owning investment property can lose you money, such as when your rental properties are empty in between renters.
-Use these tips to avoid costly empty rental spaces and keep your properties fully rented as often as possible.
+Andrew Carnegie said, "90% of all Millionaires became so through owning real estate."
+However, there are a few times when owning an investment property can lose you money, such as when your rental properties are empty in between renters.
+54% of apartments experience turnover every year.

 1. Plan Ahead